JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 * `OUTPUT_OBJECT_NAME_NUMBERS` - Name of the target file with `phone_numbers` (including the prefix).

-## Data Source (SOURCE)
+## Data Source

-The Source operator maps Object Storage asset, using parameters for Bucket and Data entity (i.e., object name).
+The Source operator `SOURCE` maps Object Storage asset, using parameters for Bucket and Data entity (i.e., object name).
 It also specifies the source type as JSON Lines, though this is not visible on the picture.

 ![Data Source](/images/2022-10-20-flattening-json-documents-with-di/di-1-source.jpg)

-## Mapping of Attributes from JSON Objects (EXP_TOP)
+## Mapping of Attributes from JSON Objects

-Top level attributes from JSON objects (not arrays) are selected with Expression operator.
+Top level attributes from JSON objects (not arrays) are selected with Expression operator `EXP_TOP`.
 JSON attributes are mapped using a simple dot notation.
 Note we can select attributes from multiple JSON objects (e.g., `invoice_details` and `payment_details`) in a single operator.
 Attributes are also converted to required data types.
 This includes specifying length of